- 6656 Views

 - by Stephen Gustitis

-I’ve been practicing criminal law in College Station exclusively since 1990 and I still think hard when setting fees.
+I’ve been practicing criminal law in College Station exclusively since 1990 and I still think hard when setting fees in criminal cases.
 Besides a lawyer’s competence and experience the next most important issue to the client is how much the representation will cost.
 The fee should compensate the attorney appropriately for the effort they anticipate expending for the client.
 Additionally, the fee should be fair to the client – a price that’s hopefully within their acceptable range.
-But when setting a fee-for-service my habit is to always err on the high side, rather than the low.
+But when setting fees a fee-for-service my habit is to always err on the high side, rather than the low.
 Here’s why.

 When building the “perfect” law practice family law practitioner, Michael Sherman, once theorized: “Because of their dedication to extraordinary client service and value, lawyers at the Perfect Practice are able to charge premium fees.
 This does a number of things: it drives off low paying business that you should not want anyway; it allows you to focus on quality instead of quantity; and by reducing the number of cases it allows the staff and lawyers to deliver better service.”